malthejorgensen/circleci-python-test-repo/README.md

 CircleCI Python test repository
 ===============================
+Note: **This only relevant for CircleCI 1.0, which will be fully deprecated
+      in August 2018.**

 Having experienced caching issues on CircleCI, I'm using this repository to investigate the behaviour of CircleCI with various Python package/repo setups.